Calculate Feeding Amounts

 Many fruits, like berries, do not need any special preparation for raw feeding.

-The best way to accomplish veggie blend is to calculate how much each ingredient (vegetables, seeds, nuts, and fruit) are needed for the amount of days the meal prep needs to last for.
+The best way to accomplish a veggie blend is to calculate how much of each ingredient (vegetables, seeds, nuts, and fruit) are needed for the amount of days the meal prep is for.
 Combine all ingredients into a blender to mix together.
-Sometimes additional liquid is needed, the use of coconut water or homemade bone broth are recommended options to use here.
+Sometimes additional liquid is needed.
+Coconut water or homemade bone broth are ideal options to use here.

 Step 2: Defrost All Raw Ingredients Needed

-Defrost all needed ingredients 24 hours before meal prep day.
-This provides sufficient amount of time for the raw meats to defrost before meal prep.
+Start defrosting raw ingredients 12-24 hours before meal prep.
+This provides sufficient amount of time for the raw meats to defrost.
 Large quantities can be defrosted in the kitchen sink, bathtub, or large bussing bins to contain any leaks from busted packaging.

 Step 3: Prep All Meals

 The day is here, itβs time for meal prep!
-All of the raw ingredients are defrosted, veggie blend is created, calculations and recipes are complete β now all there is left is to assemble individual raw meals.
-It is recommended to prep one recipe at a time not to become overwhelmed.
+All of the raw ingredients are defrosted, veggie blend is created, calculations and recipes are complete β now all that is left is to assemble individual raw meals.
+It is recommended to prep one recipe at a time so as not to become overwhelmed.

 Line up individual containers.